dantman/elite-vr-cockpit/GETTING-STARTED.md

 ## 5. Set your first bindings
 First we're going to learn to navigate the menu system and start setting our custom bindings.

 1. Reach out and click (usually trigger) on the ESC holographic button.
-The game's escape menu should open
+The game's escape menu should open.
 2. Once it's open, you'll notice you can't move around the menus with your controllers. *You need to enable menu mode first*.
-Do so now by clicking "Menu" underneath the padlock
+Do so now by clicking "Menu" underneath the padlock.

       #### **Menu Mode**
       In menu mode *all the other controls are disabled and your controller's buttons are just used to navigate the menu*: